-- Does it have impact?
-What real difference has a programme, a policy or a service made to for beneficiaries?
+- Does it have an impact?
+What real difference has a programme, a policy or a service made for beneficiaries?

 - Is it sustainable?
 Will positive changes continue once funding is cut?

-That is why evaluations tend to be broader in scope then monitoring.
+That is why evaluations tend to be broader in scope than monitoring.